nypl-spacetime/maps-by-decade/README.md

     npm start

-Then, by default, Maps by Decade expects its two data files (e.g. `maps-by-decade.all.geojson` and `maps-by-decade.grouped.geojson`) to be available on http://group-maps-data.dev/, but you can change this by editing [`config/default.yml`](config/default.yml).
+Then, by default, Maps by Decade expects its two data files (e.g. `maps-by-decade.all.json` and `maps-by-decade.grouped.json`) to be available on http://group-maps-data.dev/, but you can change this by editing [`config/default.yml`](config/default.yml).

 To use the `.dev` domain, Maps by Decade uses [Hotel](https://github.com/typicode/hotel).
 Install Hotel: